cybellereaper/cybellereaper/README.md

 **About Me**
-I am a Computing Science professional with a strong passion for web development and machine learning.
-My expertise is in back-end technologies, with a focus on Go and Kotlin, and a particular emphasis on back-end systems utilizing Go and MongoDB.
-I am committed to leveraging technology to solve complex challenges and am eager to contribute to dynamic teams with innovative solutions.
+I am a Computing Science professional with expertise in back-end development, particularly in Go and Kotlin.
+My focus is on building scalable systems and leveraging technologies like MongoDB to solve complex challenges.
+I am passionate about contributing to innovative teams and creating impactful solutions.

 **Technical Skills**
-- **Back-End Technologies**: NoSQL, PostgreSQL, MongoDB
+- **Back-End**: Go, Kotlin, MongoDB, PostgreSQL
-- **Programming Languages**: Python, Java, C++, Kotlin, Go
+- **Languages**: Python, Java, C++
-- **Web Technologies**: REST APIs, OAuth
+- **Web**: REST APIs, OAuth
-- **Core Concepts**: Data Structures, Object-Oriented Programming, Git, Version Control
+- **Core Concepts**: Data Structures, Git, Version Control